sunfishcode/llvm2cranelift/README.md

 LLVM IR to Cretonne translator

-This is a work in progress which currently is just complete enough to be usable as a testing tool.
+This is a work in progress which currently is just complete enough to be usable as a testing and demonstration tool.

+Since it operates directly on LLVM IR, it doesn't use LLVM's legalization framework.
+Some esoteric LLVM IR features, such as non-power-of-two integer types (which do appear in clang-generated code) may be complicated to support.

 ## License